Skip to main content

 Your Rights

 You have several rights in relation to the use of your personal data, which are explained below.
-If you wish to exercise any of these rights, please contact our Data Protection Officer by emailing igs@essex.gov.uk
+If you wish to exercise any of these rights, please contact our Data Protection Officer by emailing igs@essex.gov.uk or calling 0333 032 2970.

 Access

-You have the right to ask for all the information we have about you.
+You have the right to ask for copies of all the information we have about you.
 When we receive a request from you, we must normally give you access to everything we have recorded about you unless it is confidential information about other people; or likely to adversely affect the prevention or investigation of crime or fraud.

 Rectification